- By far the biggest was J.T.'s Death.

 - Esme's backstory is surprisingly tragic; when she was ten she found her mom overdosed and couldn't save her, which resulted in her father blaming Esme for her mother's death.

 - Everyone's reactions to Maya's suicide attempt.
-Grace and Jonah especially, as they brushed her off when she needed help and blame themselves for it.
+Grace and Zig especially, as they brushed her off when she needed help and blame themselves for it.
 Ultimately it's Esme, of all people, who tries to keep them calm, saying that they can never know what someone is really thinking or what they might do.

 - Zoe's reaction on graduation day when her stepfather delivers a box of the documents she needs for college (birth certificate, etc.), which is her mother's way of decisively saying she doesn't want Zoe in her life anymore.
 She clearly is broken by this, trying to smile and assure Rasha she's fine.
 However when she tries to give her valedictorian speech, she breaks down in tears and runs off stage when she gets to the part thanking families for their support.